edgelesssys/constellation/docs/docs/reference/cli.md

 ## constellation config instance-types

-Prints the supported instance types for all cloud providers
+Print the supported instance types for all cloud providers

 ### Synopsis

-Prints the supported instance types for all cloud providers.
+Print the supported instance types for all cloud providers.

 ```
 constellation config instance-types [flags]